Anal sex: General

 Anal sex has been more accepted in modern times; it is often considered a natural, pleasurable form of sexual expression.
 The buttocks and anus have become more eroticized in modern culture, including via pornography.
-Engaging in anal sex is still, however, punished in some societies.
+Engaging in anal sex is still punished in some societies.
 For example, regarding LGBT rights in Iran, Iran's Penal Code states in Article 109 that "both men involved in same-sex penetrative (anal) or non-penetrative sex will be punished" and "Article 110 states that those convicted of engaging in anal sex will be executed and that the manner of execution is at the discretion of the judge".

 Ancient and non-Western cultures

 From the earliest records, the ancient Sumerians had very relaxed attitudes toward sex and did not regard anal sex as taboo.
 Entu priestesses were forbidden from producing offspring and frequently engaged in anal sex as a method of birth control.
 Anal sex is also obliquely alluded to by a description of an omen in which a man "keeps saying to his wife: 'Bring your backside.
 Other Sumerian texts refer to homosexual anal intercourse.
 The gala, a set of priests who worked in the temples of the goddess Inanna, where they performed elegies and lamentations, were especially known for their homosexual proclivities.
 The Sumerian sign for gala was a ligature of the signs for 'penis' and 'anus'.
 One Sumerian proverb reads: "When the gala wiped off his ass [he said], 'I must not arouse that which belongs to my mistress [i.e., Inanna].'"

 The term Greek love has long been used to refer to anal intercourse, and in modern times, "doing it the Greek way" is sometimes used as slang for anal sex.
 Male-male anal sex was not a universally accepted practice in Ancient Greece; it was the target of jokes in some Athenian comedies.
 Aristophanes, for instance, mockingly alludes to the practice, claiming, "Most citizens are europroktoi ('wide-arsed') now."
 The terms kinaidos, europroktoi, and katapygon were used by Greek residents to categorize men who chronically practiced passive anal intercourse.
 Pederastic practices in ancient Greece (sexual activity between men and adolescent boys), at least in Athens and Sparta, were expected to avoid penetrative sex of any kind.
 Greek artwork of sexual interaction between men and boys usually depicted fondling or intercrural sex, which was not condemned for violating or feminizing boys, while male-male anal intercourse was usually depicted between males of the same age-group.
 Intercrural sex was not considered penetrative and two males engaging in it was considered a "clean" act.
 Some sources explicitly state that anal sex between men and boys was criticized as shameful and seen as a form of hubris.
-Evidence suggests, however, that the younger partner in pederastic relationships (i.e., the eromenos) did engage in receptive anal intercourse so long as no one accused him of being 'feminine'.
+Evidence suggests that the younger partner in pederastic relationships (i.e., the eromenos) did engage in receptive anal intercourse so long as no one accused him of being 'feminine'.